snack-attack/Fences/README.md

 A simple application that can calculate the amount of posts and railings required to build a fence of a certain length or that will calculate the length of a fence when you provide the amount of posts and railings.

-Built with HTML & PHP.
+In addition to the basic challenge spec, I build a custom router for the application in order to learn how routing is done by common MVC frameworks.

-Visit XXX to see the app in action.
+Built with HTML & PHP according to object-oriented design principles.